HybridFlow: Resource-Adaptive Subtask Routing for Efficient Edge-Cloud LLM Inference: HybridFlow Framework

 We consider an edge--cloud inference setting in which a small edge model $M_{\mathrm{edge}}$ collaborates with a large cloud model $M_{\mathrm{cloud}}$ to solve a query $Q$.
 The query is decomposed into $n$ subtasks $\{t_1,\dots,t_n\}$, each executable either on $M_{\mathrm{edge}}$ or on $M_{\mathrm{cloud}}$.
 The routing decision for each subtask must trade off the accuracy benefit of using the cloud against its resource cost.

-For each subtask $t_i$, we define: \begin{itemize} \item $\Delta q_i$: expected \emph{accuracy gain} of executing $t_i$ on the cloud instead of the edge; \item $\Delta l_i$: additional \emph{latency cost} (in seconds) incurred by cloud execution; \item $\Delta k_i$: additional \emph{API usage cost} (in tokens or price units) incurred by cloud execution. \end{itemize} In practice, $\Delta q_i$ is estimated offline using automatic metrics such as BartScore~\cite{yuan2021bartscore} by comparing cloud and edge outputs against references or high-quality pseudo-labels.
-This profiling is done once and does not affect online latency.
+For each subtask $t_i$, we define: \begin{itemize} \item $\Delta q_i$: expected \emph{accuracy gain} of executing $t_i$ on the cloud instead of the edge; \item $\Delta l_i$: additional \emph{latency cost} (in seconds) incurred by cloud execution; \item $\Delta k_i$: additional \emph{API usage cost} (in price units) incurred by cloud execution. \end{itemize} In practice, $\Delta q_i$ is obtained via an offline outcome-based credit assignment procedure.
+For each subtask $i$, we construct paired executions that differ only in whether subtask $i$ is processed on the cloud or on the edge while keeping the rest of the pipeline unchanged.

-To place latency and API usage on a common scale, we define a normalized offloading cost.
+\begin{definition}[\textbf{Normalized Cost}] To place latency and API usage on a common scale, we define a normalized offloading cost.
+For each subtask $t_i$, the normalized cost of offloading is